GSA/digitalcorps.gsa.gov/_fellows/2022/victoria-newman.md

 hometown: Tuscaloosa, AL
 university: Florida Institute of Technology
 region: south
-bio_short: Cybersecurity specialist ready to use her skills to contribute to our nation.
+bio_short: Cybersecurity specialist ready to use her skills to contribute to our nation
 why: "As a former employee of the Department of Veterans Affairs, I wanted to find another way to use my skills to contribute to our nation."
 fun_fact: Some might consider Victoria introverted, but many times she's the life of the party.
 tags: ['south', '2022','Cybersecurity']